 Officers at Parties

-If police arrive at a party, the host should meet with the officers as soon as they arrive.
-Officers will notify the host of complaints received, or other reasons why police are at the party.
+If the police arrive at a party, the host should meet with the officers as soon as they come.
+Officers will notify the host of complaints received or other reasons why police are at the party.
 Officers will then review laws and city ordinances which apply to the party with the host.
 Once the host is made aware of the problems, they should take steps to eliminate the violations.
 If the police return, arrests are likely to result.

 Traffic laws relevant to motor vehicles apply to bicycles as well.
 This includes stopping at stop signs and red lights, turning from appropriate lanes, riding in the same direction as motorized traffic, and displaying registration.

 Although bicycles are not required to be registered with the Carbondale Police Department, we highly encourage you to do so.
 Should it ever be stolen, this places a complete description of your bicycle on file, along with its serial number.
-Returning a recovered bicycle to its owner is greatly facilitated if this information is readily available.
+Returning a recovered bike to its owner is greatly facilitated if this information is readily available.

-To register your bicycle with the City, you can either complete an online form or you can bring your bike to the Carbondale Carbondale Police Department.
-There, you will provide owner and bicycle information on a bicycle registration form and your bicycle will be checked to ensure that it is properly equipped (reflectors, functioning brakes, etc.).
+To register your bicycle with the City, you can complete an online form or bring your bike to the Carbondale Police Department.
+There, you will provide owner and bicycle information on a bicycle registration form, and your bicycle will be checked to ensure that it is adequately equipped (reflectors, functioning brakes, etc.).

 Some required bicycle equipment includes side, front, and rear reflectors.
 Bicycles ridden during nighttime should be equipped with a white light in the front.

 Where to Ride

-Riding bicycles on sidewalks is prohibited, except for children under 12 years of age on bicycles with wheel size less than 24" or in areas where the sidewalk is specifically marked for bicycle traffic.
-There are several bike way routes and bicycle-only lanes on Carbondale streets.
-Pedestrians have the right-of-way on the Drainway/Greenway Paths and bicycle riders should yield to them.
+Riding bicycles on sidewalks is prohibited, except for children under 12 on bikes with wheel sizes less than 24" or in areas where the sidewalk is marked explicitly for bicycle traffic.
+There are several bikeway routes and bicycle-only lanes on Carbondale streets.
+Pedestrians have the right-of-way on the Drainway/Greenway Paths, and bicycle riders should yield to them.